Types of Drainage Patterns

 Centripetal drainage pattern

-A centripetal drainage pattern, also known as an endorheic drainage system, exhibits a distinct hydrological characteristic: riverine and fluvial networks converge towards a central depression instead of radiating outwards to join larger bodies of water like oceans or lakes.
-This pattern resembles the spokes of a wheel converging at the hub, representing the inward direction of surface water flow.
+Centripetal drainage pattern, also known as an endorheic drainage system, exhibits a distinct hydrological characteristic: riverine and fluvial networks converge towards a central depression instead of radiating outwards to join larger bodies of water like oceans or lakes.
+This pattern is the opposite of a radial drainage pattern, where streams diverge

 Internal Drainage: Unlike exoreic drainage patterns that flow to external water bodies, centripetal systems have closed basins with no outlet to the sea.
 All water from rivers and streams ends up in the central depression.